-- Dissertation (working title): "Feeling Bureaucratic: Political Poetry, Affective Rhetoric, and Parliamentary Process in Late Medieval England"
+- Dissertation: "Feeling Bureaucratic: Political Poetry, Affective Rhetoric, and Parliamentary Process in Late Medieval England"

 - Co-manager, 3rd Biennial Meeting of the BABEL Working Group: "On the Beach: Precariousness, Risk, Forms of Life, Affinity, and Play at the Edge of the World," UC Santa Barbara, October 16-18, 2014.

 - Co-chair, Medieval Studies Program Graduate Student Conference: "Says Who?
 Contested Spaces, Voices, and Texts," UC Santa Barbara, May 17-18, 2013.

 - "'Withoute Pitee ther may no bille availe': Affective Rhetoric and Petitionary Form in Chaucer's Complaint unto Pity," Biennial London Chaucer Conference: Chaucer and the Law, Institute of English Studies, University of London, London, UK, June 30, 2017.

 - "Fragments of Debate: Group Experience in the Headlinks of the Canterbury Tales," New Chaucer Society, London, UK, July 14, 2016.